The graphic below is courtesy of [http://www.fueleconomy.gov/feg/atv.shtml]. Go to that page for detailed information on all of the losses.

 - This also says that hybrid attachments are barely going to compensate for their complexity and added maintenance.

 - This also says that electric vehicles would only shift the chemical fuel energy transition losses to the power company and add electrical power transmission losses to the total.
 The car above uses raw chemical fuel energy and transforms it into mechanical motion.
-The power company would take raw chemical fuel energy transform it into mechanical motion (with losses) to generate electricity, distribute it over power lines (with losses) to store in a car's batteries (with losses) and the electric car would change the stored electricity (with losses) into mechanical motion.
+The power company would take raw chemical fuel energy transform it into mechanical motion (with losses) to generate electricity, distribute it over power lines (with losses) to charge & store in a car's batteries (with losses) and the electric car would change the stored electricity (with losses) into mechanical motion.

 - The most economical use of raw fuel energy resources with the least amount of wasted losses is to change it once from chemical fuel energy to mechanical motion.
+Ref.: 3rd party calculations for electric cars: Battery-Powered or Hybrid Cars and Hydrogen-Powered Vehicles .
+Large selection of resources at the botttom of this page.

 |